 Social Security for American Expats and Retirement Abroad

 Social Security is an important source of retirement income for many Americans.
-Workers pay into the system while they are employed and employers pay matching contributions.
-Social Security’s guaranteed benefits are then available to support workers and their families in retirement.
-The size of a monthly retirement benefit largely depends on a retiree’s earnings history, and how old a retiree is when they first begin taking benefits.
+The size of a monthly retirement benefit depends on a retiree’s earnings history, and how old a retiree is when they first begin taking benefits.
 Benefits alone generally do not provide a comfortable standard of living, but can be a vital supplementary income stream in addition to other pensions and retirement accounts.

 American expats working and retiring abroad may receive U.S. Social Security benefits if they are eligible.
-However, there are several special issues that American expats must first consider such as bilateral social security agreements and foreign pension plans that can impact the total amount of benefits received.
-This Thun Research note addresses common issues American expats and their foreign spouses encounter when receiving U.S. Social Security benefits abroad.
-Furthermore, Social Security strategies to maximize wealth accumulation with this important retirement asset are also discussed.
+However, there are several special issues that American expats must first consider.
+For example, bilateral social security agreements and foreign pension plans can impact the total amount of benefits received.
+This Thun Research note addresses common issues American expats and their spouses encounter when receiving U.S. Social Security benefits abroad.

 Bi-Lateral Social Security Agreements and Totalization Agreements

 Many American expats find themselves working a large portion of their careers abroad.
-If an expat worked less than 40 quarters under Social Security in the United States, but also contributed to an equivalent social program in a country with which the United States has a bilateral social security agreement, they may still be able to obtain Social Security retirement benefits.
+If an expat worked less than 40 quarters under Social Security in the United States, but also contributed to an equivalent social program in another country, they may still be able to obtain Social Security retirement benefits.
 The bilateral agreements that permit this are specifically referred to as Totalization Agreements.

 The Social Security benefit gap can occur if an expat is working in certain countries with no Totalization Agreements.
 For example, if the U.S. citizen is working in a country without a Totalization Agreement, they may not work enough quarters to qualify for the social insurance benefits of either the United States or the foreign country.
 They will be denied the benefits from both countries, although they paid into both of them.
 This occurs even though their total combined years in both countries would meet the requirements for one or both countries’ retirement systems.